nachocaru/xaprb.com/content/blog/2009-05-04-maatkit-version-3519-released.md

 date: "2009-05-04"
 permalink: /2009/05/04/maatkit-version-3519-released/
 categories:
-  - Maatkit
+  - Databases
-  - Perl
+  - Open Source
-  - SQL
+  - Operations
-  - Sys Admin
+  - Programming
 ---
 [Maatkit][1] version 3519 is [ready for download][2]. **There are a lot of changes in this release, many of which are incompatible with previous releases**.
 There are also a lot of important new features.
 Read on for the details.